Beariish/bolt/doc/Bolt Programming Guide.md

 let x = Vector2.new(10, 10)
 ```

-If an associated function's first argument is of the same type as the enclosing table, a sugaring syntax for object-style calls becomes available.
+If an prototypical function's first argument is of the same type as the owning prototype, a sugaring syntax for object-style calls becomes available.

 ```rust
 fn Vector2.add(lhs: Vector2, rhs: Vector2) {